Apang20/music-player/README.md

 <img src="music-player.gif">

 ## Overview
-An music player application with 19 tracks of music users can enjoy
+A music player application with custom controls, animation and responsive design

+## What I learned
+- How to customize default styled element
+- Search and apply events and methods of audio element
+- Use this in inline event-handler to access information of DOM element

 ## Technologies
 - Imported Audio Files